jetli/rust-yew-realworld-example-app/README.md

 * [yew] - a modern Rust framework for creating multi-threaded frontend apps with WebAssembly.
 * [yew-router] - a routing library for the [Yew] framework.
+* [yew-hooks] - Hooks for the [Yew] web framework, inspired by react hook libs like streamich/react-use and alibaba/hooks.
 * [lazy_static] - a macro for declaring lazily evaluated statics in Rust.
 * [parking_lot] - provides implementations of `Mutex`, `RwLock`, `Condvar` and `Once` etc.
 * [pulldown-cmark] - a pull parser for CommonMark, used to parse Markdown.